 Aging can be a great experience.
 Most people want to live as long as possible and remain in good health well into their later years.
 But, as we age, there are generalized changes to the physical condition of our skin.

-Eczema in the elderly is a skin condition that results in dry, scaly patches of skin that can often be itchy and irritating.
+Eczema in older adults is a skin condition that results in dry, scaly patches of skin that can often be itchy and irritating.

 As a caregiver, it’s important to follow a basic skin-care routine to keep your skin healthy and free from irritation.
 It’s also important to understand how to provide good skin care for the older adult in your care.